 He made a full breakfast for her and waited patiently.
 She typically rose at 6 so that she could exercise, eat breakfast, shower, dress, and get to the library by opening time, which was 9.
 But by 10 she was still asleep, and her breakfast was getting cold.
 He put her portion in Tupperware (he’d long since eaten his) and then the fridge.
 He waited in the living room and read the local rag.
 He thought of opening the shop, but decided against it.

-She glared down at him.
+She glowered.
 “I want a divorce.”

 He put the book down.
 “Because you didn’t like the lasagna last night?”

 “Because you magicked me from where I was going after I left that shit-hole, and because you knocked me out!
 I wasn’t even tired!”